FixedPaul/VanitySearch-Bitcrack/README.md

   <li>Pressing "p" it is possibile to pause vanitysearch freeing the GPU, press again "p" to resume.</li>
   <li>Added prefix search.
 Be careful to -m parameter.</li>
   <li>NEW: Added Random mode.
 Each GPU thread scans 1024 consecutive random keys at each step.</li>
+  <li>NEW: Added backup mode.
+Approximately every 60 seconds, an automatic backup file is created for each GPU, containing information about the progress made in the last sequential search.
+This makes it possible, by using the "-backup" option, to resume the sequential search while keeping the progress from the last session.
+This is useful in case the program closes for any reason.</li>

 </ul>